Plane Shift: Ixalan Review

 Magic Items.
 There was no equipment section, and the treasure section had a lot of great literal treasure (art, objects etc…), but no magic treasure.
 Magic items, especially ones for a small setting like this, can add a lot of flavour and feel to the setting by showing what the peoples prioritize when it comes to using magic.
 The setting’s ultimate McGuffin, the Immortal Sun artefact, is absent too.

 Damn it Wizards!
 Why can’t you do this for regular D&D products?!?
 Seriously.
 Reading this 47 page booklet and seeing a full map to the area had me wanting to play in this setting RIGHT NOW.
-I’m sure the setting isn’t perfect, after all, I’m a Black Canadian blerd, and I’m looking at things through specific lens and only at this particular product, not the wider MtG background for it.
+I’m sure the setting isn’t perfect, after all, I’m a Black Canadian blerd, and I’m looking at things through that specific lens and only at this particular product, not the wider MtG background for it.
 It’s entirely possible a things I found positive would elicit eyerolls in people from the applicable ethnic background and associated concerns.
 But I will say, that to me, this pdf at 47 pages did a lot more to dial up diversity for D&D products than all 255 odd pages of Tomb of Annihilation.
 Everything is presented as active, participating, and nothing is there as window dressing to sit in the background while others do everything.
 I’m going to look into the other Plane Shift stuff now, and see what other free gems are out there.
 Is this free download worth it?
 Absolutely.
 It’s barebones, but it’s functional and with a bit of polish, has a lot of potential.
 The fact that I looked up extra art to include speaks volumes about how much this work impressed me.
 Plane Shift: Ixalan is available free to download here.

 So, I have to ask again, how is it that WotC can create something like this, a free to download product that is literally everything Maztica should have been, and that shows what sort of result ToA could have had, not be able to do this for mainstream D&D?
+If you’re looking to see what I’m talking about concerning Maztica, check out that post here.

 All art used in this post is property of Wizards of the Coast, and has been used here for review purposes.